-One of the top reasons to go whitewater rafting in Alaska is because it’s arguably the best way to experience the pristine and untouched landscape of America’s 49th state.
+One of the top reasons to go whitewater rafting in Alaska is because it’s arguably one of the best Alaska adventure trips and ways to experience the pristine and untouched landscape of America’s 49th state.
 Alaska isn’t an easy state to travel—many places (like Tordrillo Mountain Lodge) don’t have roads in and out, and not everyone has access to a plane or helicopter (luckily, at the Lodge, we have both!).
 But, with more than 12,000 rivers, rafting Alaska’s waterways is an easy and awe-inspiring way to cut through Alaska’s backcountry.

 Beyond the incredible views and access to nature, whitewater rafting in Alaska can be an activity for all skill levels.
 Depending on your group and the experience you’re looking for, you could have a rollercoaster of a ride or a scenic float trip.
 There is a stretch of river for every ability in Alaska.

-Like many activities in Alaska, the best time of year for whitewater rafting is summer.
+Like many activities in Alaska, the best time of year for whitewater rafting is in the summer.
 Plan your trip for May to September when the weather is more favorable and the streams are likely to flow more rapidly.
-If you’re hoping for some additional activities on the water, May to September is also when the salmon make their runs in Alaska.
+If you’re hoping for some additional activities on the water, May to September is also when the salmon make their runs in Alaska (the best time for salmon fishing in Alaska – here’s why!).
 Learn more about our watersports activities and fishing trips in Alaska.